Problems We Found In Henderson, Nevada Drinking WaterRSS

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
 The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Henderson tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).

-If you’re interested in learning more about water filters that have been optimized for Henderson tap water, feel free to visit www.hydroviv.com, reach out by email (email@example.com) or through our live chat.
+If you’re interested in learning more about water filters that have been optimized for the City of Henderson tap water, feel free to visit www.hydroviv.com, reach out by email ([email protected]) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.

 Recommended Articles For YouWhat Do I Need To Know About Disinfection Byproducts?